Gyrodyne RON Rotorcycle: Operational history

 The first flight was in November 1955.
 The two-cycle engine was prone to overheating and other engines were added to the program for testing.
 The Marine Corps also tested one XRON-1, and three YRON-1 prototypes.

-The Marine Corps eventually concluded that both the RON, and the competing Hiller ROE were too heavy and too difficult to fly and abandoned the project.
+The Marine Corps eventually concluded that both the RON, and the competing Hiller ROE Rotorcycle were too heavy and too difficult to fly and abandoned the project.
 The United States Navy, however, had noticed the compact size and high load-carrying capacity of the RON, and in 1960 awarded a contract to Gyrodyne to produce a radio-controlled drone version of the Rotorcycle, to be used as an Anti-Submarine Warfare platform.
 Using the dynamic components of the RON, this was eventually developed as the Gyrodyne QH-50.

 The Rotorcycle went on to win the prize for most maneuverable helicopter at the Paris Air Show in 1961, and was selected for a 1964 trade fair in Morocco by the United States Department of Commerce.

 A two-place enclosed "gyrocycle" commercial variant was proposed after initial tests.